weekendcc/Dataset_SL3D_BF/README.md

 # Dataset_SL3D_BF

+### result2pc
+Open de_output_recon.m with MATLAB and run, it will read phase file, convert phase into a point cloud and show

 ### Link
 If you would like the full dataset, please click [here](https://cloud.tsinghua.edu.cn/published/dataset_sl3d_bf/) or URL below and contact the corresponding author to obtain the unzip password.
 ```